EBI-Metabolights/guides/docs/MetaboLights_account.md

 ![Portal](assets/images/image35.png){width=600}

-  *If you have problems accessing your account for the first time, please check your email (junk folder also!) for a confirmation.Alternatively, contact us MetaboLights Help*.
+  *If you have problems accessing your account for the first time, please check your email (junk folder also!) for a confirmation.
+Alternatively, contact us MetaboLights Help*.

 ## Personal API token
 If you want to use the MetaboLights web service, you could find your personal API token from [my account](https://www.ebi.ac.uk/metabolights/myAccount%20).